 What is an entrepreneur?

-An entrepreneur is someone who creates, develops and manages a business.
-He or she often has limited resources and accepts financial risks in the hope of making a profit.
+An entrepreneur is someone who creates, develops, and manages a business.
+They often have limited resources and accept financial risks in the hope of making a profit.

-But there's more to being an entrepreneur than just the quest for high sales or a new social status.
+But being an entrepreneur isn't just about chasing a huge turnover or a new social status.

 - a good manager;